suzcubed/romantic_poets_project/README.md

 - Automate transformations and data extraction using Python for scalability.

 ## Methods
-This toy corpus of five poems is meant to show different encoding scenarios.
+This toy corpus of five poems is meant to show different encoding scenarios (varying manuscript availabiity, publication details, etc.).

 ### Corpus Selection & Sources
 - Authors sampled represent a diversity of perspectives within the Romantic era – class, gender, and differing schools of thought.